-Learn about community initiatives, get exclusive invites or get involved!
+Learn about community initiatives, get exclusive invites and or get involved!
 Sign up here, sign up today!

-The Niles Foundation is a 501c3 organization dedicated to empowering BIPOC, low-income, historically disinvested, and underserved communities.
+The Niles Foundation is a 501c3 organization dedicated to empowering vulnerable, historically disinvested, and communities of color in need.

 Through our work in land access, food, clean energy, education, training, leadership, and environmental change, we strive to meet communities need.